-Katella High School is undergoing a large modernization and construction project with an estimated total budget of \$39.6 million.
+Katella High School is concluding a large modernization and construction project with an estimated total budget of \$39.6 million.
 The new construction was completed November of 2007 with the final occupancy occurring during the winter break.
-The estimated completion date for the modernization of the previous administration and classroom building is slated for November 2008 with final occupancy anticipated following winter break, 2008.
+The estimated completion date for the modernization of the previous administration and classroom building is slated for November 2008 with final occupancy occurring shortly there after.
 The final stages of modernization are underway which includes converting the media center into four classrooms and one computer lab.
 The estimated completion date for the media center modernization is slated for summer 2009 with final occupancy anticipated for the start of the 2009-2010 school year.

-The most recent site inspection was completed on March 4 & 5, 2008
+The most recent site inspection was completed on December 17, 2008.

-School Facility Good Repair Status
+School Facility Good Repair Status (School Year 2008-09)